maurerv/AlphaPulldown/manuals/AlphaPulldown_manual.md

 > [!Caution]
 > AlphaPulldown is designed for screening, so its default output doesn't relax structures.
 To relax the top-ranked structure (`ranked_0.pdb`), you can run AlphaPulldown with the `--models_to_relax=best` flag.

+#### Next step

+Proceed to the next step [3.1.
+Analysis and Visualization].

+The results of structure predictions can be very large.
+To copy the cropped output results for storage, use the `truncate_pickles.py` script by following the instructions provided [add instruction link].

+Additionally, you can prepare the structures for deposition by creating `.cif` files containing all the necessary information about your predicted models.
+To do this, follow the instructions provided [add instruction link].

 ### 2.2.
 Example run with SLURM (EMBL cluster).

 If you run AlphaPulldown on a computer cluster, you may want to execute feature creation in parallel.
 Here, we provide an example of code that is suitable for a cluster that utilizes SLURM Workload Manager.